 \section{Uncoupled Learning with Commitments}

-From the leader's perspective, the problem of finding a differential Stackelberg equilibrium is simply that of finding a local maximum of $f_1 (x, r(x))$, where $r(x)$ is the follower's (unique) best response when the leader chooses $x$ as their strategy.
-The challenge in the \textit{uncoupled} setting is that the leader cannot evaluate $\nabla_x [f_1 (x, r(x))]$ directly.
-It cannot evaluate the Jacobian $\nabla_x r(x)$, as it does not have access to the follower's payoff function $f_2$ on which $r(x)$ depends.
+From the leader's perspective, the problem of finding a differential Stackelberg equilibrium is simply that of finding a local maximum of $f_1 (x, r(x))$, where $r(x)$ is the follower's best response when the leader chooses $x$ as their strategy.
+The challenge in the \textit{uncoupled} setting is that the leader cannot evaluate $\nabla_x [f_1 (x, r(x))]$ directly, since it cannot evaluate the Jacobian $\nabla_x r(x)$ as it does not have access to the follower's payoff function $f_2$ on which $r(x)$ depends.
 The leader can, however, estimate the value of $r(x)$ (and therefore $f_1(x, r(x))$) by simply observing the follower's response when it plays strategy $x$.
-A natural approach then is to replace the leader's gradient ascent update with a gradient-free learning rule that only requires an unbiased estimate of $f_1(x, r(x))$, and not of $\nabla_x [f_1 (x, r(x))]$.
+A natural approach then is to replace gradient ascent with a gradient-free learning rule that only requires an unbiased estimate of $f_1(x, r(x))$, and not of $\nabla_x [f_1 (x, r(x))]$.

-We first consider the hypothetical case where the leader has access to an \textit{oracle} that computes the value of $r(x)$.
-The leader can use this oracle evaluate $f_1(x, r(x))$ for any $x \in \mathcal{X}$.
-This allows us to apply a \textit{simultaneous perturbation stochastic approximation} (SPSA)~\cite{spall199spsa} method to approximate gradient ascent on $f_1(x, r(x))$.
-Specifically, we will derive \awnn from the single-measurement form of SPSA~\cite{spall1997one}.
+We first consider the hypothetical case where the leader has access to an \textit{oracle} for $r(x)$.
+This oracle allows the leader to evaluate $f_1(x, r(x))$ for any $x \in \mathcal{X}$.
+We can then apply \textit{simultaneous perturbation stochastic approximation} (SPSA)~\cite{spall199spsa} to approximate gradient ascent on $f_1(x, r(x))$.
+Specifically, we will derive \awnn from the one-sample form of SPSA~\cite{spall1997one}.
 For all $n \geq 0$, let $\Delta_n$ be independently and uniformly sampled from $\{ -1, 1 \}^{d_1}$, and let $\{ \delta_n \}_{n \geq 0}$ be a decreasing \textit{perturbation schedule}.
-Let $\{ w_n \}_{n \geq 0}$ be a sequence of i.i.d. noise variables, with zero-mean and uniformly bounded variance.
-The element-wise single-measurement SPSA update is then
+Let $\{ w_n \}_{n \geq 0}$ be a sequence of i.i.d. variables (with zero-mean and uniformly bounded variance) representing noise in the evaluation of $f_1$.
+The element-wise one-sample SPSA update is then

 for all $i \in [1, d_1]$.
 SPSA estimates the direction of the gradient by sampling points near the current strategy $x_n$.
 Going forward, let $\tilde{x}_n = x_n + \delta_n \Delta_n$ denote the ``perturbed'' strategy evaluated at step $n$.
 The noise terms $w_t$ account for settings the leader can only observe an unbiased estimator of $f_1$ (e.g., a single policy roll-out).